BobLd/PdfPigSvmRegionClassifier/README.md

 # PdfPigSvmRegionClassifier
-SVM Region Classifier using PdfPig and Accord.Net
+Proof of concept of an SVM Region Classifier using PdfPig and Accord.Net

 # Model evaluation
 ## Accuracy